YuryZhurekk/Angle_bridge/README.md

 Configurate scripts in a file `main.py`.

 - from_chain_name: The name of the chain you are bridging from.
-Can be "Gnosis", "Celo", or "Arbitrum".
+Can be "Gnosis", "Celo", "Arbitrum", "Bsc" or "Polygon".
 - to_chain_name: The name of the chain you are bridging to.
-Can be "Gnosis", "Celo", or "Arbitrum".
+Can be "Gnosis", "Celo", "Arbitrum", "Bsc" or "Polygon".
 - delay_range: A tuple that defines the minimum and maximum delay (in seconds) between transactions for different wallets.
 - random_wallets: If set to True, the script will randomly shuffle the wallets before starting.
 - max_attempts: Number of attempts when a transaction fails